lineality/Python_Tips_And_Tricks/README.md

 Truncating and rounding to a given decimal place (without extra libraries etc.) can be oddly not straight forward considering how easy so many things are in vanilla python.
 Here is one function from: https://realpython.com/python-rounding/

 ```
+# This sets the default number of decimals to 2
 def truncate(n, decimals=2):
    multiplier = 10 ** decimals
    return int(n * multiplier) / multiplier